What is it like to have a mental illness?

 I’m just trying to let you know that these things I do aren’t all me.
 They are a byproduct of my illness.
 So please, when these times occur, try to see past my behavior and see me for me.
 I am here.

-This is what I wish people knew about my mental illness.
+This is what I wish people knew what it is like to have a mental illness.

 I think I blame society as a whole for trying to keep us in boxes.
 I may be a bag lady, but you can’t label me.
 And slowly, I’m learning to accept myself despite these irregularities.
 It’s funny though because I can talk a big game.